basarat/algorithms/src/anagram/README.md

 * If you read into the requirements you can realize that instead of doing actual re-arrangments you simply need to check if they have *exactly* the same characters.

 ***Delete the function body***
-One simple way of checking the exact same characters is simply to
+One quick way of checking the equality between two sets of characters in strings is simply to
 * break the strings into their characters, sort them, and join them again.
 * we do the same for the second strings.
 * finally we check if the strings are equal.
+* if these sorted character strings are equal then the original strings were anagrams.

 ```js
   s1 = s1.split('').sort().join('');